brun0/watasitrcoupler/README.md

 It uses R statistical software, the jams plateforme (http://jams.uni-jena.de/) and the Cormas plateforme (http://cormas.cirad.fr/).
 It couples the J2K-Buëch jams model and the WatAsit Cormas model.

-# Instalation of CoWAT model on your computer
+# Set up of CoWAT model on your computer
 You need to follow all the following steps to use the model on your computer.

 ## Create a directory COWAT-ALL